lirantal/is-website-vulnerable/README.md

 cd is-website-vulnerable

 # Build Image locally:
-docker build -t lirantal/is-website-vulnerable:1.0 . --no-cache
+docker build --no-cache -t lirantal/is-website-vulnerable:latest .

 # Run container:
-docker run -e SCAN_URL="https://www.google.com/" lirantal/is-website-vulnerable:1.0
+docker run --rm -e SCAN_URL="https://www.google.com/" lirantal/is-website-vulnerable:1.0
 ```

-`SCAN_URL` is an environment variable and the value for that can be replaced with desired URL during Docker run.
+`SCAN_URL` is an environment variable and its value must be replaced with the desired URL during Docker run.
 Docker container will exit once the scan has been completed.

 :warning: A modern version of Chrome is assumed to be available when using `is-website-vulnerable`.
 It may not be safe to assume that this is satisfied automatically on some CI services.
 For example, [additional configuration](https://docs.travis-ci.com/user/chrome#selecting-a-chrome-version) is necessary for [Travis CI](https://travis-ci.com/).